Crock Pot American Goulash

 Ingredients

-• Sweet onion: adds sweetness and depth — pick firm and shiny bulbs
+• Sweet onion: adds gentle sweetness and depth when cooked down slowly

-• Granulated sugar: balances tomato acidity for a mellow flavor
+• Granulated sugar: balances the acidity of the tomatoes for a smoother flavor

 Instructions

-Cook ground beef along with diced onions and green peppers in a large skillet over medium heat until the beef is fully browned and the vegetables are softened.
-Drain any excess fat to keep the dish from becoming greasy.
-If your slow cooker has a sauté setting, you can use that to cut down on dishes.
+Start by cooking the ground beef with chopped onions and diced green pepper in a large skillet over medium heat.
+Break apart the meat and stir frequently until the beef is fully browned and the vegetables soften, about 8 to 10 minutes.
+Drain any excess grease to keep the dish from becoming too oily.

-Transfer the cooked meat and vegetables into a 4 to 6 quart slow cooker.
-Add garlic, pasta sauce, tomato sauce, diced tomatoes, water, Italian seasoning, and granulated sugar.
-Stir thoroughly but do not add the macaroni noodles yet.
+Transfer the beef and veggie mixture to a 4 to 6 quart slow cooker.
+Stir in minced garlic, pasta sauce, tomato sauce, petite diced tomatoes, water, Italian seasoning, and granulated sugar.
+Do not add the macaroni noodles yet.
+Cover and cook on low for 8 to 10 hours or on high for 2 to 4 hours so that the sauce thickens and the flavors meld beautifully.

-Once noodles are perfectly cooked, serve the goulash hot.
-It pairs wonderfully with garlic bread and a fresh salad for a complete comforting meal.
+This goulash pairs wonderfully with fresh garlic bread and a simple green salad for a complete comfort meal everyone will love.

-A bowl of American Goulash with pasta and meat.
+A bowl of American goulash with noodles and vegetables.

 Storage Tips